Euclidean geometry

 Euclid's axioms seemed so intuitively obvious (with the possible exception of the parallel postulate) that theorems proved from them were deemed absolutely true, and thus no other sorts of geometry were possible.
-Today, however, many other self-consistent non-Euclidean geometries are known, the first ones having been discovered in the early 19th century.
-An implication of Albert Einstein's theory of general relativity is that physical space itself is not Euclidean, and Euclidean space is a good approximation for it only over short distances (relative to the strength of the gravitational field).
+Today, however, two other self-consistent non-Euclidean geometries are known, hyperbolic and elliptic geometry.
+An implication of Albert Einstein's theory of general relativity is that physical space itself is not Euclidean, and Euclidean space is a good approximation for it only over short distances and weak gravity.

 Euclidean geometry is an example of synthetic geometry, in that it proceeds logically from axioms describing basic properties of geometric objects such as points and lines, to propositions about those objects.
 This is in contrast to analytic geometry, introduced almost 2,000 years later by René Descartes, which uses coordinates to express geometric properties by means of algebraic formulas.

+Classical geometry is sometimes used to refer to Euclid's methods of proof, by contrast with more recent methods, such as the use of coordinates (analytic geometry), the use of transformation groups (Erlangen program), or the use of calculus (differential geometry).